leoiania/leoiania/README.md

    - My Portfolio ( URL repo)

-🔭 I’m currently working on:
+ :construction_worker: :construction: I’m currently working on:
   - Text Mining and Data visualization project for University
   - Deep Learning project for University
- :construction_worker:

 📫 You can find me on Linkedin and Kaggle: